 Lord Charles Courtenay’s claim to the throne dated back hundreds of years.
 The Valois dynasty started from the ashes of house d’Aragon, the previous dynastic rulers of Lyria.
 When king Phillip d’Aragon had decreed that the next in line to the throne would follow the eldest female line, the throne ended up Queen Isabella’s.
 Had the throne passed the eldest male line, it would have ended up Lord Charles’.

 While chaos was spreading across the capitol of Kingsport, it was the Lyrian Knights who kept the young princess Isabella safe.
 She was crowned at the age of twelve.
-Her uncle-by-marriage, Lord Benedict Valois-Antille is the current Steward of Kingsport and councils Queen Isabella on all matters.
+Her uncle-by-marriage, Lord Gabriel Valois-Antille is the current Steward of Kingsport and councils Queen Isabella on all matters.